Typeface: Terminology

 Font superfamilies began to emerge when foundries began to include typefaces with significant structural differences, but some design relationship, under the same general family name.
-Arguably the first superfamily was created when Morris Fuller Benton created Clearface Gothic for ATF in 1910, a sans serif companion to the existing (serifed) Clearface.
-From a typographer’s perspective, the superfamily designation does not include sets of unrelated typefaces marketed with the same or similar family names.
+Arguably the first superfamily was created when Morris Fuller Benton created Clearface Gothic for ATF in 1910, a sans-serif companion to the existing (serifed) Clearface.
+From a typographer's perspective, the "superfamily" designation does not include sets of unrelated typefaces marketed with the same or similar family names.
 For example, the foundries that market Caslon Antique and Futura Black and Display named them in association with the Caslon and Futura families despite being structurally unrelated to those families.
 Consequently, typographers do not consider Caslon Antique and Futura Black/Display to be valid members of any Caslon or Futura 'superfamily'.

 Additional or supplemental glyphs intended to match a main typeface have been in use for centuries.
 In some formats they have been marketed as separate fonts.
 In the early 1990s, the Adobe Systems type group introduced the idea of expert set fonts, which had a standardized set of additional glyphs, including small caps, old style figures, and additional superior letters, fractions and ligatures not found in the main fonts for the typeface.
 Supplemental fonts have also included alternate letters such as swashes, dingbats, and alternate character sets, complementing the regular fonts under the same family.
 However, with introduction of font formats such as OpenType, those supplemental glyphs were merged into the main fonts, relying on specific software capabilities to access the alternate glyphs.

 Since Apple's and Microsoft's operating systems supported different character sets in the platform related fonts, some foundries used expert fonts in a different way.
 These fonts included the characters which were missing on either Macintosh or Windows computers, e.g. fractions, ligatures or some accented glyphs.
 The goal was to deliver the whole character set to the customer regardless of which operating system was used.

+Anatomy

+Typographers have developed a comprehensive vocabulary for describing the many parts and attributes of typefaces, fonts, and glyphs.
+Some only apply to certain writing systems: here, "LGC" refers to Latin script, Greek script, and Cyrillic script; and "CJK" refers to Chinese script, Japanese script, and Korean script.